 Non-current assets (or disposal groups comprising assets and liabilities) that are expected to be recovered primarily through sale rather than through continuing use, are classified as held for sale.
 This condition is regarded as met only when the sale is highly probable and the asset or disposal group is available for immediate sale in its present condition.
-Management must be committed to the sale, which should be expected to qualify for recognition as a completed sale within one year from the date of classification as held for sale.
-This condition is regarded as met only when the sale is highly probable and the asset or disposal group is available for immediate sale in its present condition.
 Management must be committed to the sale, which should be expected to qualify for recognition as a completed sale within one year from the date of classification.
+Immediately before classification as held for sale, the assets (or components of a disposal group) are remeasured in accordance with the Group's accounting policies.
 Thereafter the assets (or disposal group) are measured at the lower of their carrying amount or fair value less cost to sell.
 Any impairment loss on a disposal group is first allocated to reduce goodwill and then to remaining assets and liabilities on a pro rata basis, except that no loss is allocated to financial assets, deferred tax assets, investment properties, insurance assets and employee benefit assets, which continue to be measured in accordance with the Group's accounting policies.
 Impairment losses on initial classification as held for sale and subsequent gains or losses on remeasurement are recognised in profit or loss.
 Gains are not recognised in excess of any cumulative impairment loss until finally sold.
 Property, equipment and intangible assets, once classified as held for sale, are not depreciated or amortised.